Is a master’s in organizational leadership worth it?

 What are the benefits of an organizational leadership degree?

-How to determine if a master's in leadership is worth it
+How to determine if a master's in organizational leadership is worth it

-Master's in organizational leadership tuition rates typically range between $23,000-$47,000.
+Master's in organizational leadership tuition rates typically range between $23,000 and $47,000.
 You should also budget additional funds for textbooks and daily necessities.
 Although online and in-person tuition rates may be similar, online students can save on transportation and housing costs.

 You can pursue financial aid opportunities to reduce school costs, including: